Northern Praying Mantis: Features

 The mantis is a long and narrow predatory insect.
 While heavily armoured, it is not built to withstand forces from perpendicular directions.
 Consequently, its fighting style involves the use of whip-like/circular motions to deflect direct attacks, which it follows up with precise attacks to the opponent's vital spots.
 These traits have been subsumed into the Northern Praying Mantis style, under the rubric of "removing something" (blocking to create a gap) and "adding something" (rapid attack).

-One of the most distinctive features of Northern Praying Mantis is the "praying mantis hook" (螳螂勾; pinyin: tángláng gōu): a hook made of one to three fingers directing force in a whip-like manner.
-The hook may be used to divert force (blocking), adhere to an opponent's limb, or attack critical spots (eyes or acupuncture points).
-These techniques are particularly useful in combination, for example using the force imparted from a block to power an attack.
-So if the enemy punches with the right hand, a Northern Praying Mantis practitioner might hook outwards with the left hand (shifting the body to the left) and use the turning force to attack the enemy's neck with a right hook.
-Alternately, he/she might divert downwards with the left hook and rebound with the left wrist stump to jaw/nose/throat.
-The "praying mantis hook" is also part of some of the distinctive typical guarding positions of the style.
+One of the most distinctive features of Northern Praying Mantis is the "praying mantis hook" (螳螂勾 (tángláng gōu)): a hook made of one to three fingers directing force in a whip-like manner.
+The hook may be used to divert force (blocking), hook onto and adhere to an opponent's limb, such as in clinching, or to strike with the back of the wrist.

 Northern Praying Mantis is especially known for its speed and continuous attacks.
 Wrist/arm techniques in particular are emphasized, as well as knee and elbow strikes.
 Another prominent feature of the style is its complex footwork, borrowed from Monkey Kung Fu.

-The core of the Mantis system is made up of the following forms: Beng Bu, Luan Jie, Fen Shen Ba Zhou, Zhai Yao and Fan Che.
+The core of the Mantis system is made up of the following forms: Beng Bu, Luan Jie, Fen Shen Ba Zhou, Quan Zhong Zhai Yao and Fan Che.

-According to the writings of Liang Xue Xiang, the original forms of the system, as passed down by Wang Lang, were Luan Jie, Fen Shen Ba Zhou, and the Mi Shou (secret hands, not a form but solo movements).
+According to the writings of Liang Xuexiang, the original forms of the system, as passed down by Wang Lang, were Luan Jie, Fen Shen Ba Zhou, and the Mi Shou (secret hands, not a form but solo movements).
 Others have stated that Beng Bu, Luan Jie and Fen Shou Ba Zhou are the original.

-Zhai Yao was created later, and is a compilation of the most important techniques and combinations of the system.
+Quan Zhong Zhai Yao was created later, and is a compilation of the most important techniques and combinations of the system.
+A set of seven forms, Zhai Yao is typically regarded as being the result of exchanges between Jiang Hua Long, Li Dan Bai and Song Zi De.
+Some sources say that Seven Star Mantis founder, Wang Yun Sheng, was also involved in the creation.